 5. Budget for Not-So-Hidden Fees

-But there are also lots of other fees that can be associated with buying a home, particularly if you are buying a foreclosed home, getting an FHA loan, or lumping renovation costs in with a mortgage.
-Here’s an example of fees I paid
+But there are also lots of other fees that can be associated with buying a home, particularly if you are buying a foreclosed home, getting an FHA loan, or lumping renovation costs in with a mortgage via a 203k loan (which is also what I used).
+Here's an example of fees I paid:

 - Earnest Money ($500-$1000)